-The FHA Refinance Program is intended to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA-insured mortgages.
+The FHA Refinance Program was intended to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA-insured mortgages.
 OFS established a letter of credit that obligated OFS's portion of any claims associated with the FHA-guaranteed mortgages.
-OMB determined that for budgetary purposes, the FHA Refinance Program cost is calculated under the FCRA, and accordingly OFS determined that it was appropriate to follow SFFAS No. 2 for financial reporting.
-Therefore, the liability is calculated at the net present value of estimated future cash flows.
-Homeowners were able to refinance into FHA guaranteed mortgages through December 31, 2016, and OFS will honor its share of claims against the letter of credit through December 31, 2022.
-Cumulatively, as of September 30, 2021 and September 30, 2020, 4,200 loans that required potential Treasury contribution, with a total value of \$620 million, had been refinanced through the program for both years, of which 410 and 466, respectively, could still require a Treasury contribution.
+The letter of credit expired December 31, 2022, which terminated the program.
+OMB had determined that for budgetary purposes, the FHA Refinance Program cost was calculated under the FCRA, and accordingly OFS determined that it was appropriate to follow SFFAS No. 2 for financial reporting.
+A liability was calculated at the net present value of estimated future cash flows.
+OFS's guarantee resulted in a liability of \$15 thousand at September 30, 2022.
+OFS paid \$123 thousand and \$168 thousand in fiscal years 2023 and 2022, respectively, to maintain the letter of credit.
+From inception to date \$374 thousand in claim payments had been made.
+In March 2023 Treasury de-obligated the FHA remaining funds of \$6.2 million.

-OFS originally deposited \$50 million with a commercial bank as its agent to administer payment of claims under the program; that amount was reduced to \$10 million in 2015.
+OFS originally deposited \$50.0 million with a commercial bank as its agent to administer payment of claims under the program; that amount was reduced to \$9.6 million in 2019.
+The \$9.6 million was returned to OFS on January 19, 2023.